 You no longer need to apply - just check that you meet the eligibility criteria below and provide proof to your chosen care provider such as an Income Support letter, Tax Credit Award Notice (TC602a) provided by HMRC or an Asylum Seekers NASS card, along with evidence of your child's date of birth.

 Proof of eligibility is required so care providers can claim the funding for your child's place.

 When you click on the eligibility link below, you'll be asked to create an account or login to an existing account.
 If you've recently applied for a reception or year 7 place for another child you'll already have an account.

 Where a child is looked after by the Local Authority (LAC) eligibility will be confirmed by the Local Authority.

-Your child will be eligible for a free place if you are in receipt of the following benefits.
+Your child will be eligible for a free place if you receive any of the following:

-- The Working Tax Credit 4 week-run on (the payment a claimant receives when they stop qualifying for Working Tax Credit).
+- Working Tax Credit 4 week-run on (the payment a claimant receives when they stop qualifying for Working Tax Credit)